Get 80% off your plan for your first 6 months.*

 • Pro forma invoices are commonly used for cost estimates, international customs clearance, and internal procurement approvals.

-• A pro forma invoice is not a VAT invoice.
+• A pro forma invoice is not a Value Added Tax (VAT) invoice.
 It doesn't create a tax point, and you should always label it "This is not a VAT invoice" to stay compliant with HMRC guidance.

 • You can convert a pro forma invoice into a regular invoice by updating the details, adding an official invoice number, and including full tax information.